under public law!

 later, I am very happy that it happened like that.

-I am running my own monthly club night here in
+I used to run my own monthly club night here in

 munich called "shake-a-leg" together